Book Your Aqualand & Dolphin Show Tickets Here

 Something that's unique to the Tenerife water park is its dolphin museum, which is a fancy way of saying you can walk below the show stairs and look into the bottom of the tank.

-Unfortunately, it's only open Monday-Friday 12:30pm-4pm, so we never got to see it.
+Unfortunately, Aqualand Costa Adeje's dolphin museum is only open Monday-Friday 12:30pm-4pm.
+As we went on a weekend, we never got to see it.

 The saltwater can be a literal pain - especially when it gets in your eyes.
 And for a Tenerife water park that uses 100% salt water in its pools, spa, and slides, there really should be more freshwater showers.